SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 ### Notes About the Implementation

 Even though this stage feels like a stage to reflect my learnings, I just didn't want to stop learning.
 I knew it would be challenging, but the more challenging the more fun.
 Therefore, I implemented my application with HTML Custom Elements as known as Web Components.
 During the project, there was a module kind of harder to test.
-At first, I just code the implementation, but right before committing it, I started to question myself;
+At first, I just wrote the implementation, but right before committing it, I started to question myself;

 - _Why is it hard to test?_
 - _Can't you just do it better?_